qwertie/learn-react/docs/tutorial-4.md

 React introduced the concept of JSX code.
 Or maybe [Hyperscript](https://github.com/hyperhype/hyperscript) introduced it and React copied the idea soon afterward.
 In any case, JSX *looks* like HTML/XML code, but you are not making DOM elements, you're making plain-old JavaScript objects, which we call a "virtual DOM".
 For example `<img src={imageUrl}/>` actually means `React.createElement("img", { src: imageUrl })` in a .jsx or .tsx file.

 If JSX is a React thing, why am I talking about it in the TypeScript section?
 Because support for JSX is built into the TypeScript compiler.
+To get JSX support in any TypeScript file, you just have to change the file's extension from `.ts` to `.tsx`.

 JSX can be used in the same places as normal expressions: you can pass JSX code to a function...